What you should know

 After your surgery:

-You will be taken to a room to rest until you are awake.
-Caregivers will check your drain and catheter for blood and urine.
-You may be given medicine to decrease or take away your pain.
-Do not get out of bed until your caregiver says it is okay.
-Once caregivers see that you are not having any problems, you will be taken to your hospital room.
+You will be taken to a room to rest until you are fully awake.
+You will be monitored closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+You will then be taken to your hospital room.

 Contact a caregiver if